eshaan7/django-rest-durin/README.md

 built in to DRF.
 However, it adds some extra sauce:

 - Durin allows **multiple tokens per user**.
 But only one token each user per API client.
 - Each user token is associated with an API Client.
-These API Clients are configurable via Django's Admin Interface.
-This allows restricting certain `APIViews` to only specific clients or vice-a-versa.
+   - These API Clients are configurable via Django's Admin Interface.
-- All Durin **tokens have an expiration time**.
-This expiration time can be different per API client.
+   - Includes permission enforcing to allow only specific clients to make authenticated requests to certain `APIViews` or vice-a-versa.
 - Durin provides an option for a logged in user to **remove all tokens** that the server has - forcing them to re-authenticate for all API clients.
 - Durin **tokens can be renewed** to get a fresh expiry.
 - Durin provides a `CachedTokenAuthentication` backend as well which uses memoization for faster look ups.